-During Winter Quarter 2025, I enrolled in a metal fabrication course to become more confident in the metal shop — learning to safely operate every major tool and to translate digital designs into physical products.
+During Winter Quarter 2025, I enrolled in a metal fabrication course to become more confident in the metal shop, learning to safely operate every major tool and translate digital designs into physical products.

 Our first assignment was a replication project.
 Our professor provided a CAD model of a small metal chair, and we were tasked with creating a precise physical duplicate.
 This meant: